matter-labs/zksync-era/docs/setup-dev.md

 2. Install `yarn` (make sure to get version 1.22.19 - you can change the version by running `yarn set version 1.22.19`).
    Instructions can be found on the [official site](https://classic.yarnpkg.com/en/docs/install/).
    Check if `yarn` is installed by running `yarn -v`.
-If you face any problems when installing `yarn`, it might be the case that your package manager installed the wrong package.Make sure to thoroughly follow the instructions above on the official website.
+If you face any problems when installing `yarn`, it might be the case that your package manager installed the wrong package.
+Make sure to thoroughly follow the instructions above on the official website.
 It contains a lot of troubleshooting guides in it.

 ## `Axel`